 Feedback from children and parents

-- Mrs McGuire met with the School Council to receive feedback from their classmates who said that they loved their PE lessons this year and particularly enjoy trying new activities.
+- Our PE Leader met with the School Council to receive feedback from their classmates who said that they loved their PE lessons and particularly enjoyed trying new activities.
 In response we developed a new format for Sports Day to make the event bigger with more participation from the children.

 - We are in negotiation with parks and countryside planning department regarding school and community joint use of a local field and fencing construction.
 This is a long term project.